Kythonlk/guaranteed_lowest_price/README.md

 # guaranteed_lowest_price

-dhabione website new option added to single product page and new page guaranteed_lowest_price
+Plugin it adds new option added to single product page and new page guaranteed_lowest_price